cncf/glossary/CONTRIBUTING.md

 ## Descriptive vs Prescriptive
 * The definition of a term should be based on empirical evidence of contemporary usage as published in literature, academic articles, talks, and white papers.
-* In some cases, a term will suffer from conflation, imprecise usage, or, even worse, outright conflicting defintions.
+* In some cases, a term will suffer from conflation, imprecise usage, or, even worse, outright conflicting definitions.
 In these cases, the Glossary Committers will consider proposed clarifications or focused definitions on a case-by-case basis.